Frequently Asked Questions

 NAWRB is the housing economy's leading resource for women business owners accessing the federal marketplace.
 Visit NAWRB's press section to see our expansive body of literature on topics such as Dodd-Frank financial reform, women-owned business certification, diversity initiatives for disadvantaged businesses and REO disposition management.

-NAWRB pursues federal contracts as an association with the intent to distribute assets in a wide market area strictly using a women-owned business network.
-NAWRB does not bid on contracts or write proposals for individual members, although we do connect interested members to local, state, and federal opportunities as well as teaming partners.
+NAWRB pursues federal contracts with the intent to distribute assets in a wide market area strictly using a women-owned business network.
+NAWRB does not bid on contracts or write proposals for individual members, although we do connect interested members to local, state and federal opportunities.

 What are the differences between NAWRB and other associations?

 NAWRB is the only housing economy trade association exclusively representing professional women and women-owned businesses.
-Other groups focus on specific minorities, individual women, or allow general memberships.
+Other groups focus on specific minorities, individual women or allow general memberships.
 NAWRB maintains a focus for its membership base for all women in the real estate industry.
 Diverse employee demographics of a given business are a positive indicator a business's commitment to women and minorities and is in itself a noble goal that NAWRB supports.
 However, to qualify for set-asides or be certified, a company must be women-owned and operated.
-Therefore, NAWRB's certified businesses must meet that criteria.
+Therefore, NAWRB's certified businesses must meet this criteria.

 Do you assign listings?

 To date, NAWRB does not assign listings directly to its members.
 However, NAWRB works in conjunction with major outsourcers and other REO and short sale businesses to provide no-cost referrals to our members.
 Our referral system takes several different forms each dependent on the needs of asset management firms; however, members always receive notification when their contact information was provided to a firm looking to list and REO or short sale with a women-owned firm in their market area.